Michael0812/blackandwhite/README.md

 ## Heroku Deployment

-To deploy The House of Mouse webshop to heroku, take the following steps:
+To deploy The **Black & White** webshop to heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.